Eglomby History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Eglomby research.
-Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1610, 1603, 1643, 1643, 1642 and 1705 are included under the topic Early Eglomby History in all our PDF Extended History products and printed products wherever possible.
+Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1520, 1536, 1610, 1603, 1643, 1643, 1642, 1705 and 1286 are included under the topic Early Eglomby History in all our PDF Extended History products and printed products wherever possible.

 Eglomby Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Eglomby were recorded, including Aglionby, Agglionby, Acclionby, Aclionby and others.

 Early Notables of the Eglomby family (pre 1700)

-Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth; and John Aglionby (died...
-Another 41 words (3 lines of text) are included under the topic Early Eglomby Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he was elected in 1536 to a scholarship at King's College, Cambridge."

+Another 72 words (5 lines of text) are included under the topic Early Eglomby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eglomby family